Scientific X-ray: RESULTS

-Can we quantify the driving effect of high knowledge entropy nodes on depth to unify the different evolutionary patterns and further predict visible depth?
-Although it is difficult to predict the development of science, we can still judge and predict the vitality and development potential of the topic based on the structure of the idea tree.
-As shown in several examples in Supporting Materials, we find that nodes with small knowledge entropy are hard to stimulate depth.
-When the knowledge entropy does not increase to inhibit the development of the topic, the greater the knowledge entropy is, the stronger the node's ability to stimulate depth.
+Can we quantify the driving effect of high knowledge entropy nodes on visible depth to predict the evolution of visible depth?
+We can judge and predict the vitality and development potential of the topic based on the structure of the idea tree.
+We find that nodes with small knowledge entropy are hard to stimulate depth.
+When the knowledge entropy does not increase to inhibit the development of the topic (see the detailed introduction of the phenomenon in the The evolution patterns of scientific topics section), the greater the knowledge entropy is, the stronger the node's ability to stimulate depth.
 As mentioned above, the ability of a node to stimulate depth is positively related to its knowledge entropy.
 However, there are still cases where some nodes with high knowledge entropy fail to stimulate depth.
 We find that these nodes tend to have high knowledge entropy in the early stage but fail to drive topic depth increase even though the duration is significantly longer than the time interval of visible depth increase.
 This suggests that the increase in visible depth tends to occur within an effective duration.
 If a high knowledge node fails to increase the depth for a more extended period, it will become less attractive for additional research.
 It will gradually lose the opportunity to drive the topic forward.
 The increase in visible depth results from the combined effect of increased knowledge entropy and time, and we believe that time begins to decay the node's ability to stimulate depth from the influence of the paper beginning to emerge.
 In contrast, when the effect of increasing knowledge entropy is stronger than the attenuation effect of time, it will increase visible depth.
 However, the decay effect of time is always present, similar to how the radioactivity of isotope attenuates over time in nature.
 Since the knowledge entropy of nodes will not keep increasing, in the long run, the driving effect of high knowledge entropy nodes will end in the future, and then the development of the topic will come to a standstill.
-We derive the Idea Limit Formula (ILF) for quantitatively describing the effect of nodes on driving topic development based on conjecture, fitting, and verification.
+We derive the Idea Limit Formula for quantitatively describing the effect of nodes on driving topic development based on conjecture, fitting, and verification, which can quantify the development potential of the article within the topic.
+(See the fitting detail of the formula in the Methods section.)
 Assume that the minimum knowledge entropy of the nodes makes a certain level of the idea tree visible $KE_{Threshold}=M$.
-Node $v$ becomes visible at $t_0$, i.e., $KE^t\left(v\right)\geq M$.
-The depth ${\Delta D}^t(v)$ that the node $v$ can stimulate for the topic after time t satisfies:
+Node $v$ becomes visible at $t_0$, i.e. $KE^t_0\left(v\right)\geq M$.
+The depth ${\Delta D}^t(v)$ that the node $v$ can stimulate for the topic after time $t$ satisfies: